Amrit Music

 Modern Use:

 You’ll see the usage of the Bansuri in both classical and folk music, as it has a popular ethereal sound.
+This is also associated with Lord Krishna, for the way the Bansari is said to belong to him.

 Many Virtuoso players, including Hariprasad Chaurasia, have used the Bansuri in many different genres, including: